<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 How AT&T employees can optimize their retirement contributions

 3. A major opportunity.
-Lowering your taxable income by up to $30,500 means less of your money is immediately taxed.
-As displayed by the table below, this could save you thousands on your tax bill.
+Lowering your taxable income by up to $35,750 means less of your money is immediately taxed.
+As the table below shows, this could save you thousands on your current tax bill.

-Following the searing rates of inflation Americans experienced in the early 2020s, the balmy rate of 2.4% for the 12-month period ending in September 2024 seems much more palatable (Source: Bureau of Labor Statistics).
-Still, inflation is still considered a volatile source of risk to your portfolio, and will reduce the purchasing power of your dollars over time whether you like it or not.
+Following the searing inflation Americans experienced in the early 2020s, the 3.3% inflation rate so far in 2026 seemed much more palatable.
+Still, inflation remains a volatile source of risk to your portfolio and will reduce the purchasing power of your dollars over time, whether you like it or not.

-The Federal Reserve strives to achieve a 2% inflation rate each year, but the 8.3% inflation rate of 2022 reminded all of us that this target is anything but a guarantee.
-In order to maintain the same standard of living throughout your retirement after leaving AT&T, you will have to factor rising costs into your plan.
-This is doubly important for important sectors like health care and housing, which have been known to outpace the total inflation rate, sometimes by significant amounts.
+The Federal Reserve strives to achieve a 2% inflation rate each year, but the 8.3% inflation rate in 2022 reminded us all that this target is far from a guarantee.
+To maintain the same standard of living throughout your retirement after leaving AT&T, you will have to factor rising costs into your plan.
+This is doubly important for health care and housing expenses, which have been known to outpace the overall inflation rate, sometimes by significant amounts.

-An experienced advisor can help you prepare your portfolio for inflation, while taking into account the rest of your comprehensive plan.
+An experienced advisor can help you build a comprehensive plan for retirement that takes inflation into account.
 Speak with a financial advisor today to start planning for the impacts.

 Schedule a Call